 Bending pipes and profiles on a three-roller or mandrel bender?

 Bending machines are one of the types of devices used for the so-called plastic processing of metals.
-The main task of bending machines is usually the bending of pipes and profiles made of metal that need to be re-shaped.
+The main task of bending machines is usually the bending of pipes and metal profiles that need to be reshaped.
 Are the two types of machines different?
 Let’s start with a three-roller bender.

 What distinguishes a three-roller bender?